 In this sense, there’s no such thing as a ‘DevOps tool’, just tools that can be used within a DevOps organisation for DevOps processes – it’s how you use them that really counts.

 So when defining DevOps, don’t fall into the trap of simply reeling off a list of tools.
-DevOps is far more about people, organisation and process, and while it’s very reliant on IaaS and IaC technologies, many of the tools utilised by DevOps teams are more or less incidental.
+DevOps is far more about people, organisation and process.
+And, while it’s very reliant on IaaS and IaC technologies, many of the DevOps tools are more or less incidental.

 And finally: a reminder that DevOps works

-The ultimate goal of DevOps isn’t just to unify development and operations, but to result in shorter dev cycles, more frequent deployments, higher-quality products, and happier customers.
-More bluntly, the ultimate goal of DevOps isn’t just to say, ‘we do DevOps’, but to increase productivity and make the business more profitable.
+The ultimate goal of DevOps isn’t just to unify development and operations.
+It also aims to result in shorter dev cycles, more frequent deployments, higher-quality products, and happier customers.
+More bluntly, the ultimate goal of DevOps isn’t just to say, ‘we do DevOps testing’, but to increase productivity and make the business more profitable.

 Just look at sprawling organisations like Google and Amazon.
 The success of these companies hinges on their ability to deploy new software multiple times every day, or even every hour.
-Amazon and Google may not agree on a precise definition of the term, but what they do agree on is that DevOps, as a set of unified software engineering practices, is crucial to their profitability.
+Amazon and Google may not agree on a precise definition of the term.
+But what they do agree on is that DevOps is crucial to their profitability, especially as a set of unified software engineering practices.

 With a consensus on the broad strokes of DevOps emerging over the last few years, lack of definition will hopefully become less of an issue as DevOps culture crystallises.
 In the meantime, the good news is that the big ideas behind DevOps are also the most straightforward to explain.

 Whether you’ve embraced DevOps or not, at Fasthosts you’ll find Web Hosting, Dedicated Servers and a next-generation cloud hosting platform to meet the needs of your project.
-Get in touch for more details on how Fasthosts supports developers every day.
+Still figuring out which product is ideal for your project?
+Contact our sales team and get a conversation started.